Announcement: Chapter quizzes are not working as of summer 2023.

 4.5.3 Volcanic Hazards and Monitoring

-Volcanic hazards have been famous for centuries, but recent eruptions are more well documented.
-The most obvious hazard is the lava itself found within a lava flow, but the hazards posed by volcanoes go far beyond a lava flow.
-For example, on May 18, 1980, Mount Saint Helens erupted explosively with a giant landslide that removed the upper 1,300 feet (400 m) of the mountain.
-This landslide was immediately followed by the lateral blast, and covered 230 square miles of forest with ash and debris.
-The effects of the blast are shown on the before and after images (Figure and Figure).
-The pyroclastic flow moved at speeds of 50 – 80 miles per hour (80-130 km/hr), flattened trees and ejected a large ash cloud into the air.
-Watch the 7-minute USGS video for an account of May 18, 1980 that killed 57 .
+While the most obvious volcanic hazard is lava, the dangers posed by volcanoes go far beyond lava flows.
+For example, on May 18, 1980, Mount Saint Helens (Washington, United States) erupted with an explosion and landslide that removed the upper 400 m (1,300 ft) of the mountain.
+The initial explosion was immediately followed by a lateral blast, which produced a pyroclastic flow that covered nearly 600 km2 (230 mi2) of forest with hot ash and debris.
+The pyroclastic flow moved at speeds of 80-130 kph (50-80 mph), flattening trees and ejecting clouds of ash into the air.
+The USGS video provides an account of this explosive eruption that killed 57 people.

 In 79 AD, Mount Vesuvius, located near Naples, Italy, violently erupted sending a pyroclastic flow over the Roman countryside, including the cities of Herculaneum and Pompeii.
-The buried towns were discovered as an archeological site in the 18th century.
+The buried towns were discovered in an archeological expedition in the 18th century.
 Pompeii famously contains the remains (casts) of people suffocated by ash and covered by 10 feet (3 m) of ash, pumice lapilli, and collapsed roofs.

 The most dangerous volcanic hazard are pyroclastic flows (video).
-These flows are from collapses in the eruption column that run downhill.
-These are mainly explosive eruptions that rapidly eject a mix of lava blocks, pumice, ash, and hot gases between 400 to 1,300 ℉.
-The turbulent cloud of ash and gases races down the steep flanks at high speeds (>120 mph) in the valleys of composite volcanoes.
+These flows are a mix of lava blocks, pumice, ash, and hot gases between 200°C-700°C (400°F-1,300°F).
+The turbulent cloud of ash and gas races down the steep flanks at high speeds up to 193 kph (120 mph) into the valleys around composite volcanoes.
 Most explosive, silica-rich, high viscosity magma volcanoes such as composite cones usually have pyroclastic flows.
-The rock tuff and welded tuff is the solid form of ash from these pyroclastic flows.
+The rock tuff and welded tuff is often formed from these pyroclastic flows.

 There are numerous examples of deadly pyroclastic flows.
 In 2014, the Mount Ontake pyroclastic flow in Japan killed 47 people.
 The flow was caused by magma heating groundwater into steam, which then rapidly ejected with ash and volcanic bombs.
 Some were killed by inhalation of toxic gases and hot ash, while others were struck by volcanic bombs.
 Two short videos below document eye-witness video of pyroclastic flows.
-In early 1990’s, Mount Unzen erupted several times with pyroclastic flows.
+In the early 1990s, Mount Unzen erupted several times with pyroclastic flows.
 The pyroclastic flow shown in this famous short video killed 41 people.
-In 1902, on the Caribbean Island Martinique, Mount Pelee erupted with a violent pyroclastic flow that destroyed the entire town of St. Pierre and killing 28,000 people .
+In 1902, on the Caribbean Island Martinique, Mount Pelee erupted with a violent pyroclastic flow that destroyed the entire town of St. Pierre and killing 28,000 people in moments.